Koredotcom/docs/docs/xo/console/monitor-queues-agents-interactions-service-levels.md

 1. The **Queues** section displays the conversation summary between agents and customers per queue.
 You only have access to the queues you are assigned to; and to the agents assigned to the same queues as you.
 2. The **Agents** section lets you view agent performance metrics and monitor agent-specific live conversations.
 Listed agents belong to the same queues you are also assigned to.
-3. The **Interactions** section displays all interactions currently live in Contact Center AI and assigned to agents on the CONSOLE.
+3. The **Interactions** section displays all interactions currently live in Contact Center AI and assigned to agents on the console.
 4. The **Service Levels** section displays all service levels configured for voice and chat channels.

     !!!
 Note

         Your Monitor access is restricted to the Queues that you are assigned to.

 ## Queues